johnno1962/InjectionNext/README.md

 `Launch Xcode` from the status bar.
 You then add this repo as a Swift package dependency of your project and that should be all that is required for injection in the simulator, injection on devices and injection of a MacOS app.
-No more code changes required to load binary code bundles etc required and you can leave the InjectionNext package configured into your project permanently as its code is only included for a DEBUG build.
+No more code changes required to load binary code bundles etc and you can leave the InjectionNext package configured into your project permanently as its code is only included for a DEBUG build.
 Your code changes take effect when you save a source for an app that has this package as a dependency and has connected to the InjectIonNext app which has launched Xcode.